-Raising ducks or raising chickens is becoming a far more frequently asked question.
+What is better, raising ducks or raising chickens, is becoming a far more frequently asked question.
 Backyard chicken keeping has been popular for many years as more folks became engaged in homesteading in small urban and suburban settings, as well as the more traditional larger scale rural setting.
-Duck keeping is garnering increased attention because the common myth that you need a pond to keep ducks for eggs has been busted.
+Duck keeping is garnering increased attention because the common myth that you need a pond to keep ducks has been busted.

 I have been raising ducks for as long as I have been raising chickens.
 Over the last several years, I have had ample opportunity to compare chickens and ducks.

 If you have a homestead, you probably already have chickens.
 Many folks these days are keeping backyard chickens in suburbs, on homesteads or even in city-based coops.

 If you’re having trouble deciding whether chickens or ducks would be best for your homestead, ponder no more.
 Here are all the 11 reasons why I prefer raising ducks to raising chickens, to help you figure out which species of poultry might be best for your small homestead.

 HEALTH & DISEASE RESISTANT

 As for diseases, ducks take the prize.
 Ducks hardly fall sick and they rarely unexpectedly die like what chickens do at times.
 A duckling is hardier than a chick because the duckling has more feathers, even at a young age, as well as a layer of subcutaneous fat.
 These enable the duckling to resist chill and therefore, more sicknesses than a chick.
 If waterproofed properly, (something you must leave up to them) ducklings can be out and about in their third week of life.
 Chicks are usually kept in during the first six to eight weeks.

 Unlike chickens, ducks don’t need vaccinations, shots or worming treatments.
 They are not as vulnerable to things like ticks and lice like chickens tend to be as the daily bathing ritual keeps them cleaner.